 Huron Tractor is one of John Deere’s largest partners in Canada, with eleven locations servicing southern Ontarian's, but our story started with one man, over half a century ago.

 Our approach to business has always put the customer first.
-We’re proud to serve a community of customers that spans agricultural operations, commercial enterprises and homeowners, with one of the largest inventories of machines and parts in Canada.
+We’re proud to serve a community of customers that spans agricultural operations, commercial enterprises and homeowners, with 11 store locations and one of the largest inventories of machines and parts in Canada.

 TodayHuron Tractor continues to proudly serve thousands of Ontarians through its eleven dealerships, providing new and used machines, technology solutions, parts and service to agricultural, commercial and residential markets.
 Although times have certainly changed since 1961, Huron Tractor’s strong commitment to its customers and employees remain sincere.

 2017Huron Tractor Stayner opens the doors to its newly constructed 26,000 sq. ft. facility to accommodate the steady growth and better serve customers.